PyLink/PyLink/README.md

 1) a replacement for the now-defunct Janus.

-2) a versatile framework and gateway to IRC.
+2) a versatile framework for developing IRC services.

 PyLink and any bundled software are licensed under the Mozilla Public License, version 2.0 ([LICENSE.MPL2](LICENSE.MPL2)).
 The corresponding documentation in the [docs/](docs/) folder is licensed under the Creative Attribution-ShareAlike 4.0 International License. ([LICENSE.CC-BY-SA-4.0](LICENSE.CC-BY-SA-4.0))